hpgrahsl/kryptonite-for-kafka/README.md

 }
 ```

 The result after applying this SMT is a record in which all the fields specified in the `field_config` parameter are **encrypted using the secret key** specified by its id with the `cipher_data_key_identifier` parameter.
-Currently, all available secret keys have to be directly configured using the parameter `cipher_data_keys`.
+Currently, the secret keys to work with have to be configured using the parameter `cipher_data_keys`.
 Apparently, the **configured key materials have to be treated with utmost secrecy**, for leaking any of the secret keys renders encryption useless.
+The recommended way of doing this for now is to indirectly reference secret key materials by externalizing them into a separate properties file.
+Read a few details about this [here](#externalize-configuration-parameters).

 Since the configuration parameter `field_mode` is set to 'OBJECT', complex field types are processed as a whole instead of element-wise.